-- (a) The home may not provide respite child-care services for more than:

-- (1) 14 consecutive days; or

-- (2) 60 days annually.

-(b) A respite child-care placement that is made because a child's foster home is under investigation for abuse or neglect does not count toward nor is it limited by the time frames noted in subsection (a) of this section.
-However, these placements are limited to a maximum of 60 days.

-(c) This rule does not apply to foster homes that exclusively provide respite childcare services.
+- Medium-Low (a) The home may not provide respite child-care services for more than: - (1) 14 consecutive days; or - (2) 60 days annually. - Medium (b) A respite child-care placement that is made because a child's foster home is under investigation for abuse or neglect does not count toward nor is it limited by the time frames noted in subsection (a) of this section.
+However, these placements are limited to a maximum of 60 days. - (no weight) (c) This rule does not apply to foster homes that exclusively provide respite childcare services.

 §749.2635.
-May I place a child for respite child-care services in a home that Licensing does not regulate?
+May I place a child for babysitting, overnight care, or respite care in a home that Licensing does not regulate?

-Subchapter M, Foster Homes: Screenings and Verifications Division 7, Respite Child-Care Services September 2010
+Subchapter M, Foster Homes: Screenings and Verifications Division 7, Respite Child-Care Services December 2014